-When it comes to safety, on foot or on the road, understanding how to effectively navigate what Mother Nature provides can go a long way.
-Check out our safety tips for the winter time.
+When it comes to safety, understanding how to effectively navigate what Mother Nature throws at you can go a long way.

 Safety Tips for the Winter

-Consider these tips to keep your staff, customers, and yourself safe this winter season:
+Consider these winter-specific tips to keep staff, customers, and yourself safe this winter season:

-Tires, Windshield Wipers, and Fluid: Check the inflation level of tires.
-Inflate, as needed, before each shift.
+Tires, Windshield Wipers, and Fluid: Check the inflation level of tires, and inflate, as needed, before each shift.
 Are your wipers working well?
 Wiper blades should press against the window with enough pressure to wipe the windshield clean.
 If they don’t, an adjustment or replacement is likely necessary.
-Make sure the washer fluid reservoir under the hood is full before each shift so it’s ready when you need it most.
+Make sure the windshield washer fluid reservoir under the hood is full before each shift so it’s ready when you need it most.

 Weather Tools: Store a snow brush and scraper in an accessible location in your vehicle, along with a small shovel and sandbag.
 Hopefully, you won’t need them, but these tools can come in handy if you, or someone else on the road, are stuck.